 The most common wasps found around Manchester, Merseyside and Cheshire are the German wasp and the Common wasp.
 In northern parts of the UK, we can also find Norwegian Wasps and Tree Wasps.
 The Giant Wood Wasp is 5cm in length and has a long tube at the rear.
 This type of pest looks terrifying but is harmless to humans, as is the Solitary Wasp.

 This is constructed from bits of wood and looks off-white and 'papery.'
 It starts off small and round like a ball.
 These pests begin to build in late spring, with the queen and just a few workers.
 As the summer progresses, the nest gets bigger and becomes more cone-shaped, with much more activity.
 It could grow up to two feet long, and when the queen leaves to find a suitable place to hibernate, the wasps that are left become very aggressive.
 The nest usually die in winter and will not become active again.
 When the queen finishes hibernating and wakes up, the cycle begins again, the following year.

 Nest are often found in walls and roofs, but this pest will settle anywhere that it considers suitable.
 The sign to look out for is the tiny or big 'papery' cone, which could be attached virtually anywhere.
 Nests have been found:

 Wasp control services

-It is critical for your welfare that you do not try to investigate a nest yourself, as wasp nest removal is a difficult job that is best left to a professional.
+It is critical for your welfare that you do not try to investigate a nest yourself, a wasp nest removal is a difficult job that is best left to a professional.
 Any attempt to remove a nest yourself could well lead to injury to you, your family, people in the vicinity and pets.
 The stings are painful and are potentially fatal, by causing swelling that blocks airways or anaphylactic shock.

-Our wasp control eradication service, offers a quick, professional and economical way to get rid of wasp nests, permanently.
+Our wasp control eradication service offers a quick, professional and economical way to get rid of wasp nests, permanently.